 The fitting of the logistic model was performed using the least squares method using the nls() function (Bates, Chambers, 1992) from the Stats package (R Core Team, 2019).
 After estimation of the logistic model parameters, we calculated three values:

-1. Date (the number of Julian days that have passed since the beginning of the year), which accounted for 15% of the asymptote value of the logistic curve chosen for this species in a given year.
+1. Date (the number of Julian days that have passed since the beginning of the year), which accounted for 15% of the asymptote value of the logistic curve fitted for this species in a given year.
 This value was considered as the date of the beginning of the presence of the species in the plankton community (Beginning-of-season).

 2. The date at which the inflection point was observed on the logistic curve.
 This value was considered as a characteristic of the “middle point” of the species presence in the plankton community (Middle- of-season).